 Another tool and APP is Maps.Me which is available for Android and Apple, offering offline maps.

-update you can also go to english.ctrip.com, the travel booking service, go to the hotels page, click the map button, and you have access to Google maps in English (no search capability).
+update in a bind, you can also go to english.ctrip.com, the travel booking service, go to the hotels page, click the map button, and you have access to Google maps in English (no search capability).

 update 2016 you can also go to google.cn/maps/, and can access maps, in English, via this URL.